papyrs/papyrs/CONTRIBUTING.md

 Translations are handled in JSON files but, as we are consuming these through a store, their representation have to exist as interfaces.
 To ease the process we have developed a script which extract the declarations automatically.
 In case you would add new keys, run `npm run i18n` to generate the interfaces.

+## Rich text editor translation (i18n)

+In addition to the editor itself, we would also be grateful if you would help translate our rich text editor we are developing for - and using in - Papyrs.

+In a clone of [Stylo](https://github.com/papyrs/stylo) project:

+1. Copy [en.ts](https://github.com/papyrs/stylo/blob/main/src/assets/i18n/en.ts) to a new filename reflecting the language (such as for example `fr.ts` for French)
+2. Translate each keys of the newly created file
+3. Provide a PR

 [papyrs]: https://papy.rs